Area of freedom, security and justice: Opt-outs

 Denmark and Ireland have opted out from the area of freedom, security and justice.
 While Ireland has opt-ins that allows it to participate in legislation on a case-by-case basis, Denmark is fully outside the area of freedom, security and justice.
 Denmark has nonetheless been fully implementing the Schengen acquis since 25 March 2001, but on an intergovernmental basis.
 Ireland has in turn opted out from the Schengen Area in order to preserve the Common Travel Area.
 Nevertheless, it applied to participate in the police and judicial cooperation provisions of the Schengen acquis in June 2000 and obtained approval by a Council Decision in 2002, though it has not been implemented.

 Despite AFSJ opt-out, Denmark participates through various arrangements in all AFSJ decentralised agencies except CEPOL; in parallel, Ireland has arrangements to participate in all AFSJ decentralised agencies except Frontex.
-Under the AFSJ opt-out, Denmark and Ireland are barred from joining the European Public Prosecutor's Office, while Poland, Hungary and Sweden have decided not to participate.
+Under the AFSJ opt-out, Denmark and Ireland are barred from joining the European Public Prosecutor's Office, while Hungary has decided not to participate.

 In the negotiations leading up to the signing to the Lisbon Treaty, Poland (and the United Kingdom at the time) secured a protocol to the treaty limiting the application of the Charter of Fundamental Rights of the European Union in the country.

 The United Kingdom had an opt-out like Ireland prior to its withdrawal from the EU.
 It applied to participate in several areas of the Schengen acquis, including the police and judicial cooperation provisions, in March 1999.
 Their request was approved by a Council Decision in 2000 and fully implemented by a Decision of the Council of the EU with effect from 1 January 2005.